coldbox-modules/sentry/readme.md

   enableExceptionLogging : true,
   // Send messages to Sentry in a thread async : true,
+  // Whether to include client cookies when sending request information to Sentry sendCookies : false,
+  // Whether to include POST data (e.g. FORM) when sending request information to Sentry sendPostData : false,
   // Don't sent URL or FORM field values of these names to Sentry scrubFields : [ 'passwd', 'password', 'password_confirmation', 'secret', 'confirm_password', 'secret_token', 'APIToken', 'x-api-token', 'fwreinit' ],
   // Don't sent HTTP header values of these names to Sentry